mworion/MountWizzard4/README.rst

 -------------
 The documentation for install/use could be found online under: https://mountwizzard4.readthedocs.io .
 There is also a PDF version available for download.
+There are some videos (more to come) on youtube in the channel: https://www.youtube.com/channel/UCJD-5qdLEcBTCugltqw1hXA/, but they are also linked in the online documentation

 Bug reports
 -----------